 - Use a colorful background;

-- Ally a colorful background to the stripe with the button container.
+- Ally, colorful background to the stripe with the button container.

-So follow the above tips, make your email CTA clear and direct, place them where people expect to see, and they’ll definitely benefit your conversion rates.
+So follow the above tips, make your email CTA clear and direct, and place them where people expect to see them, and they’ll benefit your conversion rates.